CLOSE SEARCH

 Finance and Banking - in loan agreements and other financing documents, common conditions precedent include corporate authorisations, anti-money laundering checks, satisfactory audited financial statements and compliance certificates or insurance insurance policies being in place.

-Property Transactions - conditions precedent often include obtaining relevant planning consents for development or change of use, environmental or structural surveys, vacant possession, finalisation of planning obligations under Section 106 of the Town and Country Planning Act 1990.
+Property Transactions - conditions precedent often apply in property development, include obtaining relevant planning consents for development or change of use, environmental or structural surveys, vacant possession or finalisation of planning obligations under Section 106 of the Town and Country Planning Act 1990.

 Construction Contracts - often similar to other property transactions as above but can also include performance bonds/guarantees, evidence of contractor's all-risk insurance and other required policies and approval of health and safety documentation.